NYC funds pick State Street to replace BNY Mellon after FX flap

-BOSTON, July 19 (Reuters) - New York City pension funds have picked State Street Corp to safeguard $137 billion, replacing incumbent Bank of New York Mellon Corp, which was accused in 2011 of overcharging the funds on foreign currency trades.
+BOSTON (Reuters) - New York City pension funds have picked State Street Corp (STT.N) to safeguard $137 billion, replacing incumbent Bank of New York Mellon Corp (BK.N), which was accused in 2011 of overcharging the funds on foreign currency trades.

 New York City Comptroller John Liu on Friday announced Boston-based State Street as the next master custodian for the five pension funds.
 The deal is pending successful contract negotiations.